ZALOFARG/ZALOFARG/README.md

 ### Hi there 👋

-🌱 I’m currently learning Full-Stack Development
+🌱 My name is André and am currently learning Full-Stack Development.
+I love learning.
+I'm waiting for what the future brings us.

 Below are my ranked languages: